sk1project/wixpy/docs/writing-json.md

 The field value is a list of dicts.
 So you could define several file types associated with your application.
 "IconIndex" is an icon index inside your application binary.
 "EditWith" is a flag to add `Edit With <app name>` Explorer context menu item.
-"MIME" - correct [media tye description ](https://en.wikipedia.org/wiki/Media_type)
+"MIME" - correct [media type description ](https://en.wikipedia.org/wiki/Media_type)

 ## "_AddToPath" field